-'22 July' Chronicles Norwegian Terror Attack As A Story Of Horror — And Hope
+'22 July' Chronicles Norwegian Terror Attacks As A Story Of Horror — And Hope

 Movie Reviews

+'22 July' Chronicles Norwegian Terror Attacks As A Story Of Horror — And Hope

-'22 July' Chronicles Norwegian Terror Attack As A Story Of Horror — And Hope
+'22 July' Chronicles Norwegian Terror Attacks As A Story Of Horror — And Hope

 Everyone is familiar with the official film genres, like the Western or the romantic comedy.
 But most of us divide movies into less intellectual categories.

 There are movies that everybody has to see, like A Star is Born.
-There are movies you couldn't pay me to see — in my case, that's anything with the word "Saw" in its title.
-And, then there are movies we know we ought to see but dread having to go.
+There are movies you couldn't pay me to see; in my case, that's anything with the word "Saw" in its title.
+And then there are movies we know we ought to see but dread having to go.

 Paul Greengrass' 22 July is one of the latter.
 You see, this superbly made docudrama portrays one of the ghastliest events in modern European history.
 I'm sure you remember it: On July 22, 2011, a Norwegian right-winger named Anders Behring Breivik murdered 77 people, most of them teenagers, leaving hundreds more wounded.